 The Falcon and the Winter Soldier: When does episode 1 hit Disney Plus?

-WandaVision might be over, but Disney Plus's next big Marvel show is right around the corner.
+WandaVision might be over, but Disney Plus's next big Marvel show arrives this Friday.

 More in www.cnet.com